cowwoc/requirements.java/wiki/Colored_Diff.md

 Meaning:

-* Indexes 1-2 were equal.
+* Index 0 was equal.
+* On index 1 line 0, we need to delete "foo\n".
-* On index 3 line 1, we need to delete "foo" and insert "bar".
+* On index 1 line 1, we need to insert "\n" after "bar".
-* On index 3 line 2, we need to delete "bar" and insert "foo".
+* On index 1 line 1, we need to insert "foo" before the end of string.
-* Line 4 was equal.
+* Index 2 was equal.